-- The scribe should be an adult who is familiar with the student, such as the teacher or teaching assistant who is typically responsible for scribing during educational instruction and assessments. - Scribes must have demonstrated knowledge and experience in the subject for which scribing will be provided. - Scribes should have extensive practice and training in accordance with Smarter Balanced and member administration and security policies and procedures as articulated in Consortium and member test administration manuals, guidelines, and related documentation.
+- ► The scribe should be an adult who is familiar with the student, such as the teacher or teaching assistant who is typically responsible for scribing during educational instruction and assessments. - Scribes must have demonstrated knowledge and experience in the subject for which scribing will be provided. - ► Scribes should have extensive practice and training in accordance with Smarter Balanced and member administration, as well as security policies and procedures as articulated in Smarter Balanced and member test administration manuals, guidelines, and related documentation.